bloodraven66/LIMMITS-24-Coquiai/README.md

 Track 1 - We share the base model for track 1 (no few shot fine-tuning performed, though it can be done for track1) - https://huggingface.co/SYSPIN/LIMMITS24_ML_basemodel_1hr_14speakers

-Track 2 - To be shared soon
+Track 2 - https://huggingface.co/SYSPIN/LIMMITS24_ML_track2 (Trained on CHallenge dataset + VCTK)

-Track3 - To be shared soon

 Scripts
 ---